jranke/gmkin/README.md

 names.
 This is because the JavaScript library ExtJS is installed along with it which has lots of files with long paths to be installed.

-Then you can install gmkin, also directly from the latest github sources:
+Then you can install gmkin, also directly from github:

 ```s
 install_github("gmkin", "jranke")